iamramzan/Shaheen-Notes-Hub/README.md

 3. Citation: If you use any Notes in your research or projects, please cite it as specified in its individual README.md.

 ## 📢 Contribute to the Shaheen Notes Hub
 Contributions to the Shaheen Notes Hub are welcome!
-You can:
+You can
 - Submit new notes following the repository's guidelines.
 - Report issues or suggest enhancements.
 - Help improve documentation and metadata.